algorandfoundation/algokit-cli/docs/architecture-decisions/2023-06-06_frontend-templates.md

 ## Open questions

 - Do we want to support scenarios when users already have a ready made frontend repository and want to potentially embedd algokit into it - or we are primarily focusing on solid user experience in regards to initialization and bootstrapping of the templates?
-- How do we want to handle cases when user selects python typed client during initialization?
+- How do we want to handle cases when user select python typed client during initialization?
 Do we want to provide a default python based frontend template or do we want to provide a list of available frontend templates that are compatible with the selected typed client?
 In most popular frontend frameworks a python client would be of no use unless we provide a python based frontend template OR treat it as a special use case when python client needs to be placed on a backend server.
 - Which exact smart contract scenarios in regards to frontend are we handling.
 Some devs may have multiple smart contracts, some require to be deployed separately from the frontend, some may require frontend to handle deployments and upgrades.
 Do we opt in to only support the scenario where contract is deployed completely separately from the frontend and frontend is only used to interact with the contract?
 Or do we want to support more complex scenarios where frontend is used to deploy and upgrade the contract?

 # Next Steps

-The next steps would be to:
+The next steps assuming either option 1 or 3 is picked, would be to:

-1. Create frontend templates for most popular web frameworks used by Algorand community (React, Next, Vue or else).
+1. Pick a most popular web framework used by Algorand community (React, Next, Vue or else) and implement a templatized version of it into monorepo.
-2. Extend the CLI tool to support separate URLs for frontend and backend templates.
+2. Extend the CLI tool to support separate optional flag for external frontend templates (while defaulting to official templates from monorepo that bundle official frontends).
 3. Test the new templates and CLI tool functionality.
 4. Update the AlgoKit documentation to explain how to use the new frontend templates.